kvasdopil/id205l/README.md

 When D24 is 0, pins D42, D43, D44 are pulled up.
 This is not changing by unplugging screen connected so it must be some mainboard circutry doing so.

+When D2 is 1, pins D42, D43, D44 are pulled up. (only when screen is plugged in) (also D29, D31, D42)
+When D31 is 1, pins D42, D43, D44 are pulled up. (only when screen is plugged in) When D46 is 1, pins D42, D43, D44 are pulled up. (only when screen is plugged in)

 Pins D42, D43, D44, D45 and D47 are connected to touch panel controller.
 Exact pinout is unknown.
 D44 flips when D45 is toggled

+When 45 -> 1, 44 changes the value

+D2, D24, D31

 ### Accelerometer
 Unknown, labelled as "B271 VS35".